zenomt/pikchr-cmd/README.md

 * `~~~ pikchr`
 * `.PS`

-and ends with the next line that is exactly of any of the following
+and ends with the next line that is any of the following strings exactly:
-strings:

 * <code>```</code>
 * `~~~`